Yainer Diaz Preview, Player Props: Astros vs. Mariners

 Yainer Diaz At The Plate

-- Diaz has had an RBI in 29 games this year (38.2%), including nine multi-RBI outings (11.8%).
-He has also driven in three or more of his team's runs in three contests.
+- In 29 games this year (37.7%), Diaz has picked up an RBI, and in nine of those games (11.7%) he had more than one.
+He has also driven home three or more of his team's runs in three contests.

-- In 29 of 76 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.